 Schuyler leading walking tour of downtown Lancaster, with the Old City Hall (now the Heritage Center Museum) in the background (photo: Eugenie L. Birch)

-David Schuyler is Arthur and Katherine Shadek Professor of the Humanities and Professor of American Studies at Franklin & Marshall College, where he has taught since 1979.
+David Schuyler is Arthur and Katherine Shadek Professor of the Humanities and American Studies at Franklin & Marshall College, where he has taught since 1979.
 A native of Newburgh, New York, Schuyler received the Ph.
 D. in history from Columbia University, where his dissertation was awarded the Richard B. Morris Prize.
 Professor Schuyler is author of Sanctified Landscape: Writers, Artists, and the Hudson River Valley, 1820-1909 (Ithaca: Cornell University Press, 2012), A City Transformed: Redevelopment, Race, and Suburbanization in Lancaster, Pennsylvania, 1940-1980 (University Park: Penn State University Press, 2002), Apostle of Taste: Andrew Jackson Downing 1815-1852 (Baltimore and London: The Johns Hopkins University Press, 1996) and The New Urban Landscape: The Redefinition of City Form in Nineteenth-Century America (Johns Hopkins, 1986), co-editor of From Garden City to Green City: The Legacy of Ebenezer Howard (Johns Hopkins, 2002), and co-editor of three volumes of The Frederick Law Olmsted Papers, the most recent of which is The Years of Olmsted, Vaux & Company, 1865-1874 (Johns Hopkins, 1992), as well as author of more than thirty articles in books and professional journals.

-Schuyler was for twelve years Associate Editor of the Journal of Planning History and is now a member of its editorial board, a member of the editorial board of the Hudson River Valley Review and Pennsylvania Magazine of History and Biography, and chair of the editorial board of the Frederick Law Olmsted Papers publication project.
+Schuyler was for twelve years Associate Editor of the Journal of Planning History and is now a member of its editorial board.
+He is also a member of the editorial board of the Hudson River Valley Review and Pennsylvania Magazine of History and Biography, and chair of the editorial board of the Frederick Law Olmsted Papers publication project.
 He was an editor of the award-winning Creating the North American Landscape series at The Johns Hopkins University Press, has served as chair of the Pennsylvania State Historic Preservation Board, and is a member the National Advisory Committee of Olana, the Frederic E. Church house and grounds, which is a New York State historic site.
 Schuyler is a past president of the Society for American City and Regional Planning History and a trustee of the New York Academy of History.